 ENG 264: The Bible as Literature

 This course surveys literature from the Old and New Testaments.
 Biblical history, fiction, poetry, drama, prophecy, biography, and letters will be read from a literary point of view.
+Credits: 3 is: 3 Speake

 ENG 265: Mythology